autobrr/autobrr/README.md

 >
 > Use the standard image if you rely on this functionality.

-For users who prioritize container security, one of the maintainers offer alternative Docker images built on [Distroless](https://github.com/GoogleContainerTools/distroless).
+For users who prioritize container security, one of the longterm maintainers offer alternative Docker images built on [Distroless](https://github.com/GoogleContainerTools/distroless).
 Specifically the `distroless/static-debian12:nonroot` base image.

 Distroless images do not contain a package manager or shell, thereby reducing the potential attack surface and making them a more secure option.
 These stripped-back images contain only the application and its runtime dependencies.